-To automatically retrieve information from JIRA, create a new fetch task by following these steps.
-The connector runs each fetch task automatically, based on the schedule that is configured in the configuration file.
+To automatically retrieve content from a database, create a new fetch task by following these steps.
+The connector runs fetch tasks automatically, based on the schedule that is configured in the configuration file.

 To create a new Fetch Task

 - 1. Stop the connector. - 2.
 Open the configuration file in a text editor. - 3.
 In the [FetchTasks] section of the configuration file, specify the number of fetch tasks using the Number parameter.
 If you are configuring the first fetch task, type Number=1.
 If one or more fetch tasks have already been configured, increase the value of the Number parameter by one (1).
 Below the Number parameter, specify the names of the fetch tasks, starting from zero (0).
 For example: